-The Milwaukee County Board of Supervisors and County Executive will sign a resolution recognizing World Migratory Bird on an annual basis.
+The Milwaukee County Board of Supervisors and County Executive will sign a resolution (draft uploaded) recognizing World Migratory Bird on an annual basis.

 The Milwaukee County Zoo hosts an annual eco-friendly event called “Party for the Planet” that commemorates World Migratory Bird Day and Earth Day that educates participants on how they can help migratory birds.
 Additionally, Schlitz Audubon Nature Center hosts an event honoring WMDB and the Urban Ecology Center hosts their Green Birding Challenge to celebrate the WMBD.